Viveksi-Taksali-27/Chirper/README.md

-# 🐦 Chirper — A Mini Twitter Clone using Django
+# 🐦 Chirper — A Blogging website using Django

-**Chirper** is a simple Django-based web application that allows users to register, log in, and share short posts (tweets) with optional images.
+**Chirper** is a simple Django-based web application that allows users to register, log in, and share short posts (chirps) with optional images.
 It’s designed as a beginner-friendly project to understand how authentication, CRUD operations, and templates work in Django.

 ---